This site requires a more recent version of Adobe Flash Player to function properly.

 High number of subscribers

 There is quite a difference between fee per subscriber for Time Warner Cable's pay-TV and broadband subscribers.
 Time Warner Cable is making on average $66 per month from its pay-TV subscribers compared to $46 per month for broadband subscribers.
-This $66 figure excludes on-demand and DVR services and would be much higher if they were included.
+This $66 figure excludes on-demand and DVR services and the fees would be much higher if they were included.

 Migration to digital platform